 Doc Popcorn is well suited for operators who want a simple specialty food model at a lower entry cost than most restaurant or food service franchises.
 The ideal candidate has retail or food service customer experience, access to a high-traffic venue, and an ability to manage a lean labor model effectively.
 The kiosk format is also a strong first franchise for operators who want to build a portfolio — the low investment and simple operations make it easier to manage alongside other business interests compared to a full-service restaurant concept.

 ClearValue Lending works with specialty food and kiosk retail franchise operators on SBA and equipment financing for startup and expansion.
-Apply at Find my match.
-Your file routes to one matched lender.
+Start at small business financing or apply at Find my match.
+Your file routes to the funding partners best matched to your file.

 Per the current FDD, total estimated initial investment runs $69K–$273K.
 The initial franchise fee is $25,000.
 The primary variable is format — a mall kiosk is at the lower end; a full inline store requires more build-out and equipment investment.
 Venue lease deposit and pre-opening rent requirements vary significantly by location.